-- As the location is surrounded by a thick covering of forest so it is difficult to be accessed via land.
+- As the location is surrounded by a thick covering of forest it is difficult to be travel via land.
 Helicopters and cruises are the only options to reach there.

 - The lake has a total surface area of 1.5 hectares (3.7 acres).

-- This lake is about 10 times saltier than the ocean and is rimmed in a salty crust.
+- It is is about 10 times saltier than the ocean and is rimmed in a salty crust.